Guide

 What does it mean if my margin of safety is negative?

 A negative margin of safety means your business is operating below its break-even point and is currently making a loss.
-You can use this as a prompt to review your pricing, sales volume, and costs quickly, similar to how one company's risk profile remained outside its stated appetite for 30 consecutive months.
+Use this as a prompt to review your pricing, sales volume, and costs quickly.
+A prolonged negative margin, like one company that remained outside its risk appetite for 30 consecutive months, signals urgent action is needed.

 How does margin of safety compare to other financial ratios?

-Margin of safety focuses specifically on the risk related to your break-even point.
-Other ratios, like profitability ratios, measure how efficiently you turn revenue into profit.
+Margin of safety focuses on break-even risk, while profitability ratios measure how efficiently you turn revenue into profit.
 Using them together gives you a more complete picture of your business's financial health.

 Disclaimer